Ch3rry-Pi3-AI/MLOps-House-Price-Prediction/README.md

 # **Data Preprocessing Stage**

 This branch extends the **MLOps House Price Prediction** project by implementing the **data preprocessing pipeline**.
-It introduces a modular structure under `src/data/` for loading, cleaning, and handling outliers, alongside a full test suite and automation via `invoke`.
+It introduces a modular structure under `src/data/` for loading, cleaning, schema validation, and outlier handling, alongside a full test suite, automation via `invoke`, and GitHub Actions for CI/CD.

 The pipeline can now take raw data (`data/raw/`) and output cleaned data (`data/processed/cleaned_house_data.csv`) with missing value imputation and configurable outlier handling.